PHenwood/purviewlab/modules/module01.md

 <div align="right"><a href="#module-01---create-an-azure-purview-account">↥ back to top</a></div>

-## :mortar_board: Knowledge Check

-1. Which of the following Azure Purview pricing meters is fluid, with consumption varying based on usage?

-    A ) Capacity Units
-    B ) vCore Hours
-    C ) Neither

-2. Which of the following Azure Purview pricing meters is fixed, with consumption based on quantity provisioned?

-    A ) Capacity Units
-    B ) vCore Hours
-    C ) Neither

-3. Which Azure Purview module provides the base functionality (i.e. source registration, automated scanning and classification, data discovery)?

-    A ) C0
-    B ) C1
-    C ) D0

-4. Which predefined Azure Purview role provides access to manage data sources?

-    A ) Purview Data Reader
-    B ) Purview Data Curator
-    C ) Purview Data Source Administrator

-<div align="right"><a href="#module-01---create-an-azure-purview-account">↥ back to top</a></div>

 ## :tada: Summary

 This module provided an overview of how to create an Azure Purview account instance.